Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearParabolicPdeSystemsWithCoupledOdeSystems.md

 system.

 To do this we define the test suite (a class).
 It is sensible to name it the same as the filename.
-The class should inherit from `CxxTest::TestSuite`{.cpp}.
+The class should inherit from `CxxTest::TestSuite`.

 ```cpp
 class TestSolvingLinearParabolicPdeSystemsWithCoupledOdeSystemsTutorial : public CxxTest::TestSuite
 {
 ```

-All individual tests defined in this test suite '''must''' be declared as public.
+All individual tests defined in this test suite **must** be declared as public.

 ```cpp
 public:
 ```

 Define a particular test.